British World War II destroyers: G and H

 Another pair of flotillas, the G and H-class destroyers continued the gentle evolution of the design with a revised engine room layout.
 Only two of nine G-class ships survived the early war years and they were transferred to the RCN and the Polish Navy during the war.

 Twenty-four Hs were built.
 In addition to the nine originally ordered for the Royal Navy, two were delivered to the Greek Navy, seven to the Argentinians and six more, ordered by Brazil, were bought for British use.
 One ship was transferred to Canada.
 Five survived the war.
 One of the Greek ships was captured by the Germans and used by them in the Mediterranean.

 The six requisitioned Brazilian ships are sometimes referred to as the Havant class.
 The Brazilians subsequently built their own, the Acre-class destroyers, based on the H class but with 5-inch guns supplied by the United States.

 Two of the Hs had a modified bridge arrangement arising from the use of a new and taller gun mounting.
 The new design became the standard.

 I

 Nine I-class destroyers were ordered for the Royal Navy, plus four more for Turkey.
 Two of the Turkish ships were bought by the British and two were delivered.

 They repeated the preceding G-class destroyers, ten torpedo tubes, instead of eight.

 Tribal

 The Tribal-class destroyers were a one-off class built as a response to the large destroyers of Germany, France and Italy.
-Two eight ship flotillas were built for the Royal Navy and another for the RCN (four ships completed post-war).
-Three more Tribals were taken by the RAN.
+Two eight ship flotillas were built for the Royal Navy and another flotilla for the RCN (four ships completed post-war).
+Three more Tribals were built in Australia for the RAN.

 They were built with four twin 4.7-inch mountings, later reduced to three to accommodate additional AA weaponry.